U.S. Route 18 in Iowa: Route description

 US 18 begins at the Big Sioux River approximately 2 mi east of Canton, South Dakota.
 It runs easterly through rural Lyon County, in the northwestern corner of the state.
-At Inwood it meets Iowa 182, which provides access to Sioux Falls, South Dakota, via Iowa 9 and South Dakota Highway 42.
+At Inwood, it meets Iowa Highway 182 (Iowa 182), which provides access to Sioux Falls, South Dakota, via Iowa 9 and South Dakota Highway 42.
 US 18 turns south at Inwood and heads into Sioux County.
-The highway crosses the Rock River on its way towards Rock Valley and Hull.
+The highway crosses the Rock River on its way toward Rock Valley and Hull.
 West of Hull, at Perkins, US 18 juts to the south along US 75 before turning east again closer to Hull.
-The highway continues east towards Sheldon.
+The highway continues east toward Sheldon.

-As it crosses into O'Brien County on the western edge of Sheldon, US 18 intersects the business loop of Iowa 60.
-The two routes head east towards a diamond interchange with Iowa 60 on the eastern side of town where the business loop ends.
+As it crosses into O'Brien County on the western edge of Sheldon, US 18 intersects Iowa 60 Business (Iowa 60 Bus.).
+The two routes head east toward a diamond interchange with Iowa 60 on the eastern side of town where the business loop ends.
 The highway roughly parallels the Dakota, Minnesota and Eastern Railroad (DM&E Railroad).
 In Sanborn, US 18 is briefly overlapped by US 59, which joins from the north and leaves to the south.
 Continuing east, it passes through Hartley and then enters Clay County.
 North of Spencer, it intersects US 71 and the two routes head south together through town.
-On the south side of Spencer, the two routes come to a T intersection and each route heads in the opposite direction – US 18 to the east and US 71 to the west.
+On the south side of Spencer, the two routes come to a T intersection and each route heads in the opposite direction—US 18 to the east and US 71 to the west.

 East of Spencer, US 18 passes through Ruthven in Palo Alto County.
 Between Ruthven and Emmetsburg, it is joined by Iowa 4 from the north.
 The two routes split again in Emmetsburg as Iowa 4 heads south.
 US 18 continues east, briefly heading south to enter Cylinder.
 The route curves back to the east at the DM&E Railroad line.
 An intersection with Iowa 15 near Whittemore marks the Palo Alto–Kossuth county line.
 Iowa 15 follows US 18 for 1 mi before it splits away to the north.
 On the northern edge of Algona, the highway meets US 169.
 At the eastern county line, shared with Hancock County, is an intersection with Iowa 17, which marks that route's northern end.